VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 	___

 	+ **<ins>Liquid Heaven</ins>:**
-	*Vedrfolnir* will target a random without a <span class="debuff">Magic Vulnerability Up</span>.
+	*Vedrfolnir* will target a random player without a <span class="debuff">Magic Vulnerability Up</span>.
 He will attack 5 times, dealing small <span class="magic">magical damage</span> and each attack will leave a fire puddle lasting 15 seconds.
 Standing inside a puddle will kill any player.

 	___